Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Low Amplitude Analysis

 The nonlinear interaction between the two frequencies only affects the unsteady terms at second order, but these interactions produce a steady flow at third order.
 The solution at third order has the form

-Unlike the single-frequency solution \eqref{Eq:SingleThirdOrderSolution}, there is a steady from at third order.
-In the following sections, we explain how the third-order, steady terms produce the observed left-right asymmetry and are responsible for producing a net force that pumps the fluid.
+Unlike the single-frequency solution \eqref{Eq:SingleThirdOrderSolution}, there are steady terms at third order in amplitude.
+In the following sections, we explain how the third order, steady terms produce the observed left-right asymmetry and are responsible for producing a net force that pumps the fluid.